Pickle the Sourpuss Reindeer

 Enough is enough.
 Who do you think you are?

-“Exile,” Santa said.
-“For one week you’ll be all to yourself.
+“Exile,” said Santa.
+“For one week you’ll be all by yourself.

 No one to play with, not even one elf.”